It can be hard to save enough for retirement, but it’s never too late to give your pension pot a boost.

 2. Keep track of your pension pots

-Have you had a few different jobs and experienced several home moves over the years?
-Make sure you've kept track of all your private and company pension schemes- these can be easy to forget or overlook.
-The Government offers a pension tracking service to help anyone who thinks they may have an entitlement from a former employer.
+If you've had many jobs or moved house several times over the years you may have forgotten or overlooked one of your private or company pension schemes.
+The Government offers a pension tracing service to help anyone who thinks they may have an entitlement from a former employer.
 You can also find out more about finding a lost pension in our guide.

 As well as making the most of your State Pension pot, there's still scope to do more.
 So, how can you do this?

-You could increase your regular contributions to your pension, if your budget allows.
+You could consider increasing your regular contributions to your pension, if your budget allows.
 You may find that your employer increases their contribution too if you’re in a workplace pension.

 If you have a lump sum of money currently doing nothing in a savings account, you could consider adding some or all of it into a pension as a one-off contribution.